Hooker Jim

 Hooker Jim (c.
 1851–1879), or Hooka Jim, was a Modoc warrior who played a pivotal role in the Modoc War.
-Hooker Jim was the son-in-law of tribal medicine man Curley Headed Doctor.
-After white settlers massacred Modoc women and children contemporaneously with the Battle of Lost River, Hooker Jim led a group of Modocs overland to Captain Jack's Stronghold.
-During their march, Hooker Jim and his warriors killed several white settlers in revenge.
+A respected headman of the Hot Creek Modoc, Hooker Jim's first wife as the daughter of medicine man Curley Headed Doctor.

+Most famously, after the Modoc surrender in the Battle of Lost River, American cavalry fired on unarmed Modoc prisoners.
+The Modoc fought back, culminating in the captured Modoc escaping.